percona/k8spsmdb-docs/docs/expose.md

 !!! warning

-    You should be careful when using `External` for `clusterServiceDNSMode`.
-Using IP addresses instead of DNS hostnames are discouraged in MongoDB.
+    You should be careful when using `External' for `clusterServiceDNSMode'.
+Using IP addresses instead of DNS host names is discouraged in MongoDB.
+IP addresses make configuration changes and recovery more difficult, and are particularly problematic in scenarios where IP addresses change (i.e., deleting and recreating the cluster).